jina-ai/jina/README.md

 #### Implement the streaming endpoint
 <!-- start llm-streaming-endpoint -->
-Our streaming endpoint accepts a `PromptDocument` as input and streams `TokenDocument`s.
+Our streaming endpoint accepts a `PromptDocument` as input and streams `ModelOutputDocument`s.
 To stream a document back to the client, use the `yield` keyword in the endpoint implementation.
 Therefore, we use the model to generate up to `max_tokens` tokens and yield them until the generation stops:
 ```python